-- The external consultant or facilitator has interviewed each of the directors with the goal of ensuring that the performance criteria employed were homogeneous, gathering the evidence needed to back this up. - The external consultant also interviewed the Board secretary in order to gather enough evidence to substantiate the answers provided in his questionnaire and to evaluate in greater detail any aspect deemed significant.
+- The external consultant interviewed each of the directors with the goal of ensuring that the performance criteria employed were homogeneous, gathering the evidence needed to back this up. - The external consultant also interviewed the Board secretary in order to gather enough evidence to substantiate the answers provided in his questionnaire and to evaluate in greater detail any aspect deemed significant.

-Phase 3: Conclusions report
+Phase 3: Final report

-• A final report will be elaborated by the external consultant, which will contain the consolidated data by section and a summary of the most important conclusions drawn from the evaluation exercise.
+• The consultant will prepare a final report that will contain the consolidated data by section and a summary of the most important conclusions drawn from the evaluation exercise.
+The report was revised and debated by the Board of Directors.